 ‘Evil lives here’

-The film’s soundtrack is by tomandandy (47 Meters Down; The Monster; Sinister 2).
+The soundtrack score was composed bytomandandy (47 Meters Down; The Monster; Sinister 2).

 Buy DVD: Amazon.co.uk

 While offering nothing very original, Havenhurst is an above-average shocker with some neat twists and solid production values.

 Guilt-ridden over the loss of her eight-year-old daughter Jackie (Julie Benz) is a recovering alcoholic who moves into apartment building Havenhurst – a home for those who are trying to turn their lives around.
 The rules are simple – stay on the straight and narrow, and you can stay; slip up, and you’ll be evicted.
 Jackie is also looking for her friend and fellow resident Danielle (Danielle Harris in a blink-and-you’ll-miss-it appearance), who has disappeared after being evicted.

 It soon becomes clear that ‘eviction’ in this case doesn’t mean leaving the building, but rather suffering a fatal punishment at the hands of a mysterious, hulking, ghostly figure living behind the walls.
 As Jackie teams up with abused teen Sarah (Belle Shouse) and deliberately begins to drink in order to receive an eviction notice, the mysteries of the house are opened up.

 Havenhurst impresses in many ways.
 The acting is uniformly strong, the production values impressively high, and while the story essentially grafts together elements from other films we’ve all see, it does so in an effective way, ensuring that the film remains a tense, gripping affair throughout.
 Indeed, my partner, who has yawned through plenty of this sort of thing, was literally on the edge of her seat during the final act.